 WHAT WE DO

 AJSPI is a very active organisation, although based on volunteers.
 Its board organises a wide range of activities for its members, and takes part in different professional events:

 - Breakfast debates with researchers;

 - Workshops and training courses on the practical aspects of scientific journalism;

 - Study trips abroad and research site visits (some recent examples include South Africa, Turkey, Canada, China, Japan, French Guyana and Israel);

 - Journalist-researcher exchange scholarships that allows journalists to spend a few days in a research laboratory or in the field with scientists, and researchers to spend a few days in a newsroom;

 - Seminars on high-profile issues or on the practical aspects of journalism.

-AJSPI also organises the next European Science Journalists Conference, which will take place in Toulouse in 2018, and is collaborating closely with its Swiss and Italian sister associations in the organisation of the next World Science Journalists Conference (Lausanne, 2019).
+AJSPI has also organised the European Conference of Science Journalists (ECSJ) which took place in Toulouse in 2018, and has collaborated closely with its Swiss and Italian sister-associations in the organisation of the last World Conference of Science Journalists (WCSJ), in Lausanne (2019).